yohannesHL/yohanneshl.github.io/_projects/001_fsvuenews.md

 excerpt_separator: <!--more-->
 ---

-A Node.js/vue Fullstack application which retrieves and displays news feeds from various sources.
+A Node.js/Vue.js Full Stack application which retrieves and displays news feeds from various sources.
-> Using Nuxt framework to server render vue pages.
+Used MongoDB and loopback to store feed sources and scraped news.
+Vue with Vuetify material components for the UI.
+Vuex for client side application state management.

 <!--more-->
 Components: